By Euro Weekly News Media • 21 December 2016 • 17:44

 This decision is legally binding – meaning that it affects both the pending cases and any future proceedings that have not yet been reviewed.

-However, with regard to final judgments, this issue is still controversial.
+However, about final judgments, this issue is still controversial.

-Our team of legal experts will negotiate with the bank on your behalf and can even sue the bank in order to save you money on each monthly installment due to the fact that the interest you pay is probably greater than the official interest stated by the European Bank Central.
+Our team of legal experts will negotiate with the bank on your behalf and can even sue the bank to save you money on each monthly installment because the interest you pay is probably greater than the official interest stated by the European Bank Central.

 We firmly believe that most of the ‘threshold clauses’ that reflect mortgage contracts are unfair and customers of banks are at a disadvantage and penalized for their lack of knowledge in financial matters.

-At Pellicer & Heredia we can give those affected by the mortgage clause the opportunity to check your deeds to make sure whether there is a mortgage floor rate.
+At Pellicer & Heredia we can allow those affected by the mortgage clause to check your deeds to make sure whether there is a mortgage floor rate.
 If so, you could then ask the Bank to reimburse the money that is being taken because of that abusive clause.

 Share your story with us by emailing [email protected], by calling +34 951 38 61 61 or by messaging our Facebook page www.facebook.com/EuroWeeklyNews